JustToTryModels/NEW-Book-Recommendation-System/README.md

 ---

-## 6. License
+## 7. License

 This project is licensed under the [MIT License](LICENSE).

-Note: This project uses the SmolLM2-1.7B-Instruct model, which is licensed under the [Apache 2.0 License](LICENSE).
+**Note**: This project uses the SmolLM2-1.7B-Instruct model, which is licensed under the [Apache 2.0 License](LICENSE).
 Any use of the model and its derivatives must comply with its original license.